.22 long rifle: High-velocity

-Hyper-velocity
+Hyper-velocity/Ultra-velocity

-Many .22 LR cartridges use bullets lighter than the standard 40 gr, fired at even higher velocities.
+Many .22 LR cartridges use bullets lighter than the standard 40 gr and are fired at even higher velocities.
 Hyper-velocity bullets usually weigh around 30 to 32 gr and can have a muzzle velocity of 1400 to 1800 ft/s.
 This higher velocity is partially due to the use of lighter bullets.

 The CCI Stinger was the first hyper-velocity .22 LR cartridge and provided a significant increase in velocity and energy over standard rimfire rounds.
-The .22 Long Rifle Stinger case is slightly longer at .702 in versus .613 in for the long rifle case, but the plated hollow point bullet is lighter and shorter at 32 gr, giving the same overall length as the long rifle cartridge.
-This longer case length can cause feeding and ejection issues in some match grade guns.
+The .22 Long Rifle Stinger has a slightly longer case length at .702 in versus .613 in for the standard case length of the .22 Long Rifle cartridge, but the plated hollow point bullet is lighter and shorter at 30-32 gr, both of these cartridges use the same overall cartridge length of 1.00 in.
+This slightly longer case length can cause feeding and ejection issues in some match grade guns.
 A powder with a slower burning rate is used to make the most use of the length of a rifle barrel.
 Most .22 long rifle powders increase velocity up to about 19 in of the barrel.
 The powder used in the .22 Long Rifle Stinger increased the velocity in the longest .22 caliber barrel length that is used in testing by the NRA, which is 24 in.

-Later on, hyper-velocity rounds were introduced by other makers, based on the long rifle case with lighter bullets in the 30-gr weight range and slow-burning rifle powder loads.
-The overall length of many of these cartridges was less than the overall length of the standard 40-gr bullet long rifle cartridge.
-One example is the Remington Viper; another is the Federal Spitfire.
+Later on, other makers introduced hyper-velocity rounds based on the long rifle case, with lighter bullets in the 30 gr weight range and slow-burning rifle powder loads.
+The overall length of many of these cartridges was less than the overall length of the standard 40 gr long rifle cartridge.
+One example is the Remington Viper and another is the Federal Spitfire.

-The CCI Velocitor hyper-velocity round uses the standard long rifle case size and a standard weight 40 gr bullet of proprietary hollow-point design to augment expansion and trauma.
+The CCI Velocitor hyper-velocity round uses the standard long rifle case size and a standard-weight 40 gr bullet with a proprietary hollow-point design to enhance expansion and trauma.
 This cartridge has a muzzle velocity of 1435 ft/s and matches the overall length of the standard long rifle cartridge.